 Marco B.A.
-Keim - (1962, Dutch) began his career with accountants Coopers & Lybrand / Van Dien.
-He has also worked for aircraft maker Fokker Aircraft and NS Reizigers, part of the Dutch railway company, NS Group.
+Keim, (1962, Dutch), began his career with accountants' firm Coopers & Lybrand / Van Dien.
+He has also worked at aircraft maker Fokker Aircraft and NS Reizigers, part of the Dutch railway company, NS Group.
 In 1999, he joined Swiss Life in the Netherlands as a member of the Board.
 Three years later, Mr. Keim was appointed CEO.
 In June 2008, he became CEO of Aegon The Netherlands and member of Aegon's Management Board.
-Mr. Keim is a member of the Supervisory Board of AMVEST Vastgoed B.V. and of the Supervisory Board of Eneco Holding N.V.
-He did not have other external board memberships in the past five years.
+Mr. Keim was a member of the Supervisory Board of AMVEST Vastgoed B.V. up until June 2013 and is a Supervisory Board Member of Eneco Holding N.V..
+Mr. Keim did not hold other external board memberships in the past five years.

-Gábor Kepecs - (1954, Hungarian) began his career with the Hungarian government before joining former state-owned insurance company Állami Biztosító.
+Gábor Kepecs, (1954, Hungarian), began his career with the Hungarian government before joining former state-owned insurance company Állami Biztosító.
 He was appointed CEO in 1990, two years before Állami Biztosító was privatized and acquired by Aegon.
 Mr. Kepecs was the CEO of Aegon Hungary from 1992 to 2009, during which time he headed the expansion of Aegon's businesses, not only in Hungary but also across the Central & Eastern European region.
 Mr. Kepecs has been a member of Aegon's Management Board since 2008.
-Mr. Kepecs did not have external board memberships in the past five years.
+Mr. Kepecs did not hold external board memberships in the past five years.